giantswarm/cloud-director-app-collection/CONTRIBUTING.md

 We follow a rough convention for commit messages that is designed to answer two
 questions: what changed and why.
 The subject line should feature the what and the body of the commit should describe the why.
-- Scoped.
-One bug per report.
-Do not follow up with another bug inside one report.

-You might also want to read [Elika Etemad’s article on filing good bug reports](http://fantasai.inkedblade.net/style/talks/filing-good-bugs/) before creating a bug report.

-We might ask you for further information to locate a bug.
-A duplicated bug report will be closed.